-- 1) Death - 2) Life-threatening adverse drug experience - 3) Inpatient hospitalization or prolongation of existing hospitalization - 4) A persistent or significant disability/incapacity - 5) A congenital anomaly/birth defect

-- 6) Important medical events that may not result in death, be life-threatening, or require hospitalization may be considered a serious adverse drug event when, based upon appropriate medical judgment, they may jeopardize the patient or subject and may require medical or surgical intervention to prevent one of the outcomes listed above (21 CFR 312.32). - 7) An unexpected adverse drug event is any adverse drug experience (associated with the use of the drug), the frequency, specificity, or severity of which is not consistent with the current investigator brochure; or, if an investigator brochure is not required or available, the specificity or severity of which is not consistent with the risk information provided to the subjects and the IRB (21 CFR 312.32).
+- 1) Death - 2) Life-threatening adverse drug experience - 3) Inpatient hospitalization or prolongation of existing hospitalization - 4) A persistent or significant disability/incapacity - 5) A congenital anomaly/birth defect - 6) Important medical events that may not result in death, be life-threatening, or require hospitalization may be considered a serious adverse drug event when, based upon appropriate medical judgment, they may jeopardize the patient or subject and may require medical or surgical intervention to prevent one of the outcomes listed above (21 CFR 312.32). - 7) An unexpected adverse drug event is any adverse drug experience (associated with the use of the drug), the frequency, specificity, or severity of which is not consistent with the current investigator brochure; or, if an investigator brochure is not required or available, the specificity or severity of which is not consistent with the risk information provided to the subjects and the IRB (21 CFR 312.32).

 VA investigators must report any serious adverse drug event using the Reportable Event Form (REF).
 This form includes a description of the event, the date of occurrence, the type of risk, whether the event was unexpected, the outcome, and an assessment of degree of relatedness to the research.
 The form also includes the proposed actions to be taken by the VA investigator with regard to modifying approved study materials (including change in consent documents or other notification procedures) and notifying current subjects.
-Reports from the VA investigator to the IRB must be submitted via HawkIRB within five working days of the event.
+Reports from the VA investigator to the IRB must be submitted via HawkIRB within ten working days of the event or within 10 working days of the PI becoming aware of the event.